ramintazelvyte/SystemIntegration-CA1/README.md

     execute it.
 If a command number is specified, but it doesn't exist, an appropriate error will be displayed.
   - Error checking/handling is done throughout.
 Appropriate messages are displayed in regards to specific errors, to help the user understand what errors have been encountered.
+  - When the user is done with the custom shell, using 'exit' command, the user will be logged out of the custom shell, and re-directed back to the superuser account, /SystemIntegration-CA1 directory, from where the 'login' file has been executed.
+To exit out of the
+    Linux system, enter 'exit' twice.

 ### ENJOY :)